Ginevra King: Arranged marriage to Mitchell

 Although Ginevra invited Fitzgerald to the wedding, he could not attend as he was stationed as an army officer in Montgomery, Alabama.
 He placed the wedding invitation, newspaper clippings reporting the ceremony, and a piece of Ginevra's handkerchief in his scrapbook with the note: "THE END OF A ONCE POIGNANT STORY."
 Three days after Ginevra's wedding, on September 7, 1918, a lonely Fitzgerald professed his affections to Zelda Sayre, (Note: According to biographer Nancy Milford, "if there was a Confederate establishment in the Deep South, Zelda Sayre came from the heart of it".
 Zelda's grandfather was Confederate Senator Willis B. Machen.
 Her father's uncle was John Tyler Morgan, a Confederate general in the American Civil War and the second Grand Dragon of the Ku Klux Klan in Alabama.
 Her family built the home used by Jefferson Davis for the White House of the Confederacy.) a Southern belle whom he had met in Montgomery and who reminded him of Ginevra.
 A year and a half later, on April 3, 1920, Fitzgerald married Sayre in a simple ceremony at St. Patrick's Cathedral, New York.
 At the time of their wedding, Fitzgerald later claimed neither he nor Zelda loved each other, and the early years of their marriage in New York City proved to be a disappointment.

 Despite King marrying Bill Mitchell and Fitzgerald marrying Zelda Sayre, Fitzgerald remained forever in love with King until his death and "could not think of her without tears coming to his eyes".
-In the years that followed, her rejection contributed to his incipient alcoholism.
+In the years that followed, the emotional toll of King's rejection contributed to his incipient alcoholism.
 After failing to win her due to his lack of wealth, Fitzgerald grew embittered towards the upper class.
 In 1926, he wrote: "Let me tell you about the very rich.
 They are different from you and me.
 They possess and enjoy early, and it does something to them, makes them soft where we are hard, and cynical where we are trustful, in a way that, unless you were born rich, it is very difficult to understand.
 They think, deep in their hearts, that they are better than we are."
 For the rest of his life, Fitzgerald harbored a resentment towards the wealthy.